-You need a permit to float the Rio Grande in the park and along the Rio Grande Wild and Scenic River.
-The free permit is available at any visitor center.
-Water levels change daily, so ask about current conditions.
+The first fact: You need a permit to float the Rio Grande in the park, including the Rio Grande Wild and Scenic River.
+The free permit is available from park headquarters and ranger stations, or any park ranger.
 Permits will not be issued if the river is at flood stage.
-Dangerous flash floods are most likely during summer and early fall.
-If you float the river in summer, be prepared for extreme temperatures.
-From late April through October, the heat along the river can be intense.
+In high water the river is outright dangerous.
+The annual high water season is July through October.
+Flash floods are a great danger through summer and early fall.
+The best months for river running are November through February, when water levels are relatively stable and the heat is moderate.
+By late April or early May and after the heat can be a problem.

-If river levels are high enough, the recommended craft is an inflatable raft which is not as prone to damage from submerged rocks as is a canoe.
-However, low water is often a problem.
-At times, the river is so low that it may be passable only by canoe or kayak.
+The recommended craft is the inflatable raft.
+It is not as prone to damage from submerged rocks as are kayaks and canoes.
+Any rigid craft may break up when slammed into the canyon's rock walls by treacherous cross-channel currents.
 No craft or accessory gear is available for rental within the park.
 You must bring your own, or make arrangements with an outfitter.
-Any float party should consist of two or more people for obvious safety reasons, and everybody should be able to swim.
+(Call or write the park for information on local outfitting services.)